-WFP has been operating in Egypt since 1968, and provided over US$681 million worth of assistance to Egypt, in an effort to improve food and nutritional security and access to socio-economic opportunities amongst the most vulnerable segments of the population.
+WFP has been operating in Egypt since 1968 providing over US$681 million worth of assistance to the country over the years in an effort to improve food security, nutritional status and access to socio-economic opportunities amongst the most vulnerable segments of the population.
 Particular emphasis has been placed on meeting the needs of women and children.

-The Egypt new Country Programme (CP 200328), effective as of July 2013 to December 2017, targets 800,000 beneficiaries including women, children and vulnerable communities nationwide.
+In July 2013, WFP Egypt launched its new 4-year plan that ends in December 2017 and targets 800,000 beneficiaries including women, children and vulnerable communities nationwide.

-The CP is designed to respond to Egypt’s long term food and nutrition insecurity, and provides funding for safety nets, including school feeding and mother and child nutrition through a comprehensive package of technical assistance in which national institutions are partners in development.
-In line with the government priorities, WFP will continue to support the capacity of national institutions to reduce poverty, food insecurity and under-nutrition.
+WFP operations in Egypt are designed to respond to the country’s long-term food and nutrition insecurity as well as providing funding for social safety nets including school feeding and mother and child nutrition.
+WFP Egypt employs a comprehensive package of technical assistance in which national institutions are partners in development.
+And in line with government priorities, WFP will continue to support the capacity of national institutions to reduce poverty, food insecurity and under-nutrition.

 WFP’s current country programme in Egypt includes efforts to: